 There are lots of elements that can influence the human eye and how we “consume” an image.
 Things like the curve of your arm can create a leading line and draw the viewers eye to examine an image more closely and those are often thus more visually pleasing to the eye.
 Without going into all the sciency bits of photography, there are just a few other things you should consider when picking your outfits so as not distract the eye and detract from the image.

 Namely and above all, note that small patterns and textures can be a real eye sore.
 And I mean that literally, they can create what is called a moiré pattern – which is basically a fancy word describing how a camera freaks out when trying to render these patterns.
-This issue is more likely to crop up on man’s button-down, so check over the texture of the top.
+This issue is more likely to crop up on man’s button-down or suit jacket, so check over the texture of the top.
 Though this is something I can often reduce in post, it is better to avoid altogether.

 These images are for you to enjoy for the years to come.
 Wear what you feel great and comfortable in.
 You and your memories are more important than any rules or guidelines.
 If you feel great, you’ll look great and love your pictures.
 End of.

 I photograph a lot of surprise proposals.
 And if I can make people who were just sobbing moments ago look good and didn’t put much effort into their outfit that day, I promise I can do the same for you!

 Just look at this Brighton engagement proposal in the pouring rain!

 If you haven’t yet settled on an engagement photographer, have a look at my packages here.
 For couples that book me to photograph their engagement, and later their wedding, there is a discount on some of my collections.
 This is ideal if you haven’t yet settled on a wedding date or want to do a test run before you buy – so to speak!